Back to Agenda

 Maiya Holliday is a creative leader and collaborator who crafts digital solutions to augment the impact of changemakers.
 In 2009 she founded Mangrove with the goal of building websites that help people do good in this world.
 Maiya aligns people toward actionable goals that help articulate and communicate their organization’s purpose and impact on the web, with people, planet, purpose and equity at the core.
 She has led over 200 website projects for changemakers and purpose-driven organizations.
 Maiya led Mangrove to become a Certified B Corp in 2016 and has since championed the cause of socially and environmentally conscious businesses deepening their impact.

 Sandra Stewart is CEO and co-founder of San Francisco-based Thinkshift Communications, an award-winning B Corp PR firm focused on accelerating social and environmental innovation.
 Through savvy communications strategies, thought leadership, messaging and media outreach, the firm builds brand value, fuels growth and advances mission goals for impact-driven enterprises, climate tech companies and advocacy nonprofits.
+Sandra also is secretary of the board of San Francisco Baykeeper and communications lead for WeTheChange, a community of purpose-driven women business leaders.

 Back to Agenda —>